Skip to content

 Quickstart

-Full documentation lives at django-design-system.github.io/django_design_system/.
+Full documentation lives at fukalite.github.io/dj-design-system/.

 Add dj_design_system to your INSTALLED_APPS: